Lambda functions (also known as arrow functions) are a syntax for declaring anonymous functions in a concise and expressive way.

 (a, b) => a + b

-As we can see, the lambda function is a more concise way to define the function, and it does not require a name.
+As we see, the lambda function is a more concise way of defining the function, and does not require us to give it a name (it is anonymous).

-This improves the readability of the code and facilitates the understanding of the program’s logic.
-Lambda functions are a fundamental tool in functional programming.
+This improves the readability of the code and makes it easier to understand.
+Lambda functions are a very useful tool in programming, and fundamental in functional programming.

 Examples of lambda functions in different languages

-The general syntax of a lambda function varies depending on the programming language, but it follows a common pattern.
-Let’s see an example of the basic structure of a lambda function in different languages:
+The general syntax of a lambda function varies depending on the programming language, but follows a common pattern.
+Let’s look at an example of the basic structure of a lambda function in different languages:

 (parameter_list) => { statements }